Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{theorem} Let $q$ be odd and $1 \leq k \leq n$ be fixed.
-For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are derangements on nondegenerate k spaces of positive (resp. negative) type is at least $.07$. \end{theorem}
+For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple and derangements on nondegenerate $k$-spaces of positive (resp. negative) type is at least $.07$. \end{theorem}

-\begin{proof} By Theorem \ref{GL result}, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
-Hence for $q$ sufficiently large, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{Dix} that the proportion of derangements on nondegenerate k-spaces is at least $1/3$ which is bigger than $.07$.
+\begin{proof} By Theorem \ref{GL result}, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
+Hence for $q$ sufficiently large, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{Dix} that the proportion of derangements on nondegenerate $k$-spaces is at least $1/3$ which is bigger than $.07$.

 Thus we can suppose that $q$ is fixed.
 First assume that $k$ is even.
 By Theorems \ref{addtwo} and \ref{Omegaregssequal}, for $q \geq 5$, the $n \rightarrow \infty$ proportion of strongly regular semisimple elements in $\Omega^{\pm}(2n,q)$ is at least $.654$.
 Thus Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{1stDn} imply the result since $.654-1/2 \geq .07$.
 If $q=3$, Theorems \ref{addtwo} and \ref{Omegaregssequal} give that the $n \rightarrow \infty$ proportion of strongly regular semisimple elements in $\Omega^{\pm}(2n,q)$ is at least $.348$.
 The result follows from Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{newthe3} since $.348-.276 \geq .07$.